Introducing Place Value Disks with 4 Guiding Questions

 This post is the first in a new series all about introducing math manipulatives…and first up we have place value disks!

 Place value disks are one little manipulative we use a LOT, for many concepts, such as rounding to the nearest ten and rounding to the nearest hundred.
-These disks are a great tool to support productive struggle for students.

 When introducing place value disks, my goal is always to move quickly out of the “playing with manipulatives” phase and get right to work.